node-llm/node-llm/docs/core_features/embeddings.md

 1.  **Batching**: Use `NodeLLM.embed(["text1", "text2"])` instead of serial calls.
 2.  **Caching**: Embeddings are deterministic for a given model and text.
 Cache them in your database to save costs.
-3.  **COSINE SIMILARITY**: To compare two vectors, calculate the cosine similarity. `node-llm` does not include math utilities to keep the core light, but you can implement it easily:
+3.  **COSINE SIMILARITY**: To compare two vectors, calculate the cosine similarity. `NodeLLM` does not include math utilities to keep the core light, but you can implement it easily:

     ```ts
     function cosineSimilarity(A: number[], B: number[]) {